 5. Emails.
 Check emails and make sure they do not seem suspicious.
 If they appear to be a form a suspicious sender, transfer the email to your junk folder.
 This will ensure that if that sender tries to contact you again, that it will automatically be transferred to your junk folder.

 Since ransomware has become such a common problem, it should now be a regular practice for businesses to educate all their employees on the potential threats of ransomware and how it could affect not only the company but them as individuals.
 It should also be addressed that it is impossible to obtain a Netflix membership for free.
 If you see that, then you should automatically recognize it to be a scam and ignore it right away.

 As mentioned, Netflix is a very popular application that allows users to watch movies and television shows at their convenience, instead of waiting for them to be advertised at a specific time.
 Currently, Netflix has reached over 190 different countries and they are said to have at least 93 million subscribers.

-With the progression of technology, you can utilize this application various ways including your computer, smartphone, Smart TV, tablet or Apple TV.
+With the progression of technology, you can utilize this application in various ways including your computer, smartphone, Smart TV, tablet or Apple TV.
 The price depends on what package you want, but you can utilize these services for as low as $8.99 a month.
 Even though it is a small fee, users are discovering various ways to avoid this monthly charge.

 The only problem is that scammers and cybercriminals are also aware that people want to try to find a way around paying the monthly subscription fee.
 So, scammers have now discovered a way to take advantage of people and lead them to believe that they by now bypass the monthly charge.

 However, Netflix has become a very popular platform and just because this scam exists it has no bearing on how great and successful the company is.
 Indeed, one of the benefits of Netflix is that you can watch an entire movie or television show without having to worry about commercials.
 It is something that any movie lover or television lover should invest in.

 As long as you have internet, then you can access your Netflix account.